korporationcl/blog/content/posts/memory-management-in-linux.md

 Node 0, zone   Normal          122         2039          155            0            0            0
 ```

-`DMA32` zone only exists under `x86_64` systems,  the `ZONE_HIGHMEM` is created only in 32 bits too.
-The complete answer is found on the same source code actually:
+`DMA32` zone only exists under `x86_64` systems,  the `ZONE_HIGHMEM` is created only in 32 bits.
+The reason for it is found on the source code actually:

 ```lang=c
 enum zone_type {